halon-extras/spamassassin/README.md

 - `spam` (boolean) if the message is spam
 - `score` (number) representing the spam score
 - `threshold` (number) representing the spam limit
-- `symbols` property contaning all matched symbols as an array of strings, or in case of `report` is true all matched symbols with their corresponding scores, or in case of `symbols_unparsed` is true the response body string (unparsed).
+- `symbols` (array) property contaning all matched symbols as an array of strings, or in case of `report` is true all matched symbols with their corresponding scores, or in case of `symbols_unparsed` is true the response body is returned as a single symbol (unparsed).